AlexGalhardo/galhardo-todo-clean-architecture/README.md

 ```

 ## JSON Databases
-- If you wanna JSON database, set in your `.env` file:
+- If you wanna use JSON database, set in your `.env` file:
 ```
 USE_JSON_DATABASE=true
 ```
 - If false, default database is PostgreSQL

 ## Integration Tests
-1. Run tests
+a.
+Run tests
 ```
 bun test
 ```

-1. Watch tests
+b.
+Watch tests
 ```
 bun --watch test
 ```